“Will the teacher like my child?”

 From time to time, you may not agree on what is in the best interest of your child.
 In this case, my advice to both parents and teachers is to act, rather than react.
 Keep in mind that you’re both advocating for your child.
 While no one loves your baby the way you do, teachers do come in a close second.

-When both the teacher and the parents respect and value one another’s role in this partnership, you become a team.
+When both the teacher and the parents respect and value one another’s role in this home and school relationship, you can collaborate on behalf of your child.

 I was recently getting a massage when the therapist said, “I’m trying to figure how to talk to my son’s teacher.”